AKEric/skinner/README.md

 # Help
 Please log problems & requests in the **Issues** section of this github.

 I welcome all suggestions & ideas for improvement.
+As mentioned above I maintain this tool in my off-hours, and will try to address any issues to the best of my ability.

 # Requirements
 * It has been tested on Windows 10.
 No reason it shouldn’t work on other OS’s, but no testing has been done.
 There has been intent in the code to make it cross-platform compatible.